How to utilise National Awareness Days on social media

 While jumping on these trending topics can boost visibility and help build personality around your brand, misusing them can come across as inauthentic or opportunistic.
 In this blog, we’ll explore the pros and cons of incorporating national awareness days into your brand’s social media strategy, helping you decide when and how to join the conversation.

-Rule number one: Relevancy
+Rule 1: Relevancy

 There is one way to get the use of national awareness days on your social media wrong, and that's by shoehorning a topic that doesn't fit with your brand.
 To make the most of these opportunities and drive the best engagement, consider this: is the theme of the day relevant to my brand values?
 For example, there are many days throughout the year that focus on sustainability, which is a great opportunity for businesses to showcase the steps they're taking to reduce their carbon footprint, or to push their environmentally friendly products.
 However, if you can't actively demonstrate your efforts in this area, it's best to steer clear from talking about it.